osslab-pku/licenserec/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/osslab-pku/licenserec.
+Bug reports and pull requests are welcome on GitHub at https://github.com/osslab-pku/licenserec or https://www.gitlink.org.cn/zhcxww/licenserec.